16ColorGames/Its-a-DND-PCGen-Dataset-Now/README.md

 Note before use: Some content here requires the use of sources provided by https://github.com/BahamutDragon/pcgen, Please check them out too.

+# How to use this repo

+1. Download a dataset from the releases tab above.
+2. Follow this guide for installation: http://pcgen.org/autobuilds/pcgen-docs/menupages/sources/sourcesinstalldataoptions.html
+3. When selecting your sources on launch, switch to the "Advanced" tab and expand the Homebrew section.
+Select any options you wish to use and click the "Add Selected" button.
+Once you have selected all the options you wish to use, click Load.

+Alternativly, you can copy the files from the repo directly into your data folder.
+See here for more info on that: http://pcgen.org/autobuilds/pcgen-docs/menupages/settings/pcgen/pcgenlocation.html

+# Legalese

 All trademarked and/or copyrighted names, logos, images, and other intellectual property associated with Dungeons and Dragons are property of Wizards of the Coast, Hasbro Inc., and/or their respective owners.
 All other game content posted under the official
 Reddit, Patreon, Twitter, and Facebook accounts named "ItsADnDMonsterNow", excluding that which is already copyrighted, and